The 25 Best Padel Courts in the USA: Where to Play in 2026

 Best Courts by Category

-Best for Beginners: iPadel Houston, The Pad Tucson (free intro clinics), Alma Padel (Glenview), Padel Up (Sterling, VA), Bay Padel Treasure Island (SF).
+Best for Beginners: iPadel Houston (beginner-focused programming), The Pad Tucson (free intro clinics), Alma Padel Glenview, Padel Up Sterling VA, Bay Padel Treasure Island SF.

 Best Amenities: i95 Padel Club (restaurant, cold plunge, podcast studio), TEMPO Padel Houston (sauna, cold plunge, bar), Reserve Padel Seaplane Base (outdoor gym, cold plunge, restaurant), Padel39 North Dallas (café, bar, gym, recovery).

-Best for a Weekend Trip: P1 Padel Las Vegas, Reserve Padel Seaplane Base (Miami), Bay Padel Treasure Island (SF), Brisas East Hampton (NY).
+Best for a Weekend Trip: P1 Padel Las Vegas (94), Reserve Padel Seaplane Base Miami (86), Bay Padel Treasure Island SF (91), Brisas East Hampton (85).

 Padel in America by the Numbers (2026)